-- 1. Date of loss - a.
+1.Date of loss

+a.
 An example is with a sinkhole loss.
-If a policyholder notices cracking but does not realize that it relates to a sinkhole and there are potentially two different insurance companies that covered the property at different times, consider placibng both on notice. - 2.
-Named insureds and contract execution - a.
+If a policyholder notices cracking but does not realize that it relates to a sinkhole until a year later after a different insurance company covered the property at different times, consider placing both on notice.

+2. Named insureds and contract execution.

+- a.
 Section 626.8796 requires that an agreement with a public adjuster must be signed by all named insureds. - b.
 Section 626.8796 also states in part that "[i]f all named insureds' signatures are not available, the public adjuster must submit an affidavit signed by the available named insureds attesting that they have authority to enter into the contract and settle all claim issues on behalf of the named insureds." - c.
-See Appendix B. Authority to Sign for Unavailable Claimant
+See Appendix B in Booklet.
+Authority to Sign for Unavailable Claimant

-E. Legal Requirements for Public Adjuster Contracts
+Legal Requirements for Public Adjuster Contracts

-1. Public Adjuster Must Provide a Copy of the Contract to the Insurer.
+Public Adjuster Must Provide a Copy of the Contract to the Insurer.